 Science and reason are the champions.
 They stand against the oppression and discrimination of organized religion.
 They help us see that facts overcome fear.
 To do this, we must turn away from the self-hypnosis of organized religion.

 Western organized religion has tried to assimilate all things spiritual.
 When, in fact, their dogma is the opposite.
 Even the teachers they quote talk opening about rejecting organized religion.
 Nevertheless, religions were created in their names, anyway.

 We are spiritual beings.
 But, you do not learn about yourself by following mythology and superstitions.
 We have an innate desire to explore the unknown.
-Authentic spiritual exploration is an inward journey.
-It has nothing to with organized religion and indeed not any of the popular brands of Western organized mythologies.
+Authentic spiritual exploration is an inward journey that has nothing to do with organized religion.
+Nor does it require alignment with any of the popular brands of Western organized mythologies.